Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Conclusion

 \section{Conclusion}

 Leaky Lamb wave propagation in a waveguide that is in contact with elastic half-spaces has been considered; these wave modes are often characterised by a complex wavenumber, a subsequent exponential growth in amplitude far into the surrounding elastic media and a highly attenuative nature along the waveguide, making their retrieval by traditional numerical solvers challenging.
 Here, we overcome these obstacles by formulating a theoretical framework for the problem, discretising it using a SCM, that also accommodates for the exponentially growing nature of the problem, and finally solving the resulting polynomial eigenvalue problem for the retrieval of the wave mode solutions of interest.
+The framework introduced was developed for the general case of a waveguide between two possibly different elastic half-spaces, however it can be simplified to handle other cases of loading by elastic half-spaces or inviscid fluids, like waveguides loaded only on one side by a solid or one with a solid and a fluid half-space each side of the waveguide.

-The results of our SCM have been verified against a commercially available software, DISPERSE, and FE modelling.
-In cases where DISPERSE was able to retrieve a solution to the problem, it was used simultaneously as a validation tool for the SCM and the FE model.
-Subsequently, having verified the FE model, it was used to produce results that validated our SCM for a case where DISPERSE was unable to do so.
+The results of our SCM have been verified against a commercially available software, DISPERSE, and FE modelling in places where a DISPERSE solution was not readily available.
 The SCM approach is accurate, versatile, it readily identifies all leaky modes in elasticity without requiring knowledge of the modes or any tuning a priori and is easy to code; the key point is to remove the exponential growth from the numerical scheme, whilst it remains within the physics, and doing so via the mapping to a complex path reduces the leaky problem to a standard form for numerical implementation.